peterjaap/magerun-addons/README.md

 Magerun already has an option to show a list of set base URL's but no way to set them easily.
 It is possible through config:set but this is cumbersome.
 This command gives you a list of storeviews to choose from and asks you for your base URL.
 You have the option to set both the unsecure and the secure base URL.

     $ n98-magerun.phar sys:store:config:base-url:set

+### Images: clean tables ###

+Clean media tables by deleting rows with references to non-existing image.

+    $ n98-magerun.phar media:images:cleantables

+### Images: set default image ###

+Set the default for a product where an image is available but isn't selected.

+    $ n98-magerun.phar media:images:defaultimage

+### Images: remove duplicate image files ###

+Remove duplicate image files from disk and database.
+This command compares files using the [fdupes](https://github.com/adrianlopezroche/fdupes) library.

+    $ n98-magerun.phar media:images:removeduplicates

+### Images: remove orphaned files ###

+Remove orphaned files from disk.
+Orphans are files which do exist on the disk but are not found the database.

+    $ n98-magerun.phar media:images:removeorphans

 ### Clean up customers' taxvat fields ###